-The study complied with the ethical standards of the institutions to which the authors are affiliated and the principles outlined in the Declaration of Helsinki (as revised in 2013).
-Written informed consent was obtained from the patient during her hospitalization for the publication of her case report.
+The study was performed in accordance with the ethical standards of the institutions to which the authors are affiliated and the Declaration of Helsinki (as revised in 2013).
+Written informed consents were obtained from the patients for the publication of this case report and accompanying images.